aborn/emacs.d/README.md

 emacs version 23 and after is ok

 ## USAGE
-You should copy all files in your $HOME/.emacs.d/ directory and copy .emacs file to $HOME
+download all file in this project and running configure ./configure

 ## KEY-BINDING
 C-control